hclarke/blog/content/fsck/fsck.md

 My heart stopped when it booted up grub.
 I tried again, and osx wasn't a boot option anymore!

-I did an osx network boot, and my partition looked in-tact, but the boot laoder couldn't find it. it's right there, dummy!
+I did an osx network boot, and my partition looked in-tact, but the boot loader couldn't find it. it's right there, dummy!

 But then I noticed the partition's type was `FFFFFFFF-FFFF-FFFF-FFFF-FFFFFFFFFFFF`, which is never a number I want to see.
 I don't know what that means, but it's definitely wrong.